ritwickdey/vscode-create-file-folder/README.md

-# Create File & Folder
+# Create File & Folder : On The Go

 A small extension that help you to create files & folder in Atom Style.